 Most e-commerce shipments go by air simply because it is fast.
 But these are competitive skies; newer operators that have only ever known e-commerce’s demands are vying for space with an air cargo industry that is still shedding its dependency on paper and embracing digitalisation.
 This extends to post offices too.
 They fulfil around 70 per cent of the world’s e-commerce, and come with legacy processes that predate aviation.

 Writing earlier this year, IATA Manager, Cargo, Mail and E-commerce Operations and Standards Andre Majeres: ‘If the industry wants to stay competitive, processes and documentation need to move into the digital era.
 We must not only partner with all the actors in the supply chain but also digitally blend together.’

 That means an end to old manual processes and systems that operate in isolation from each other.
-The failure to adapt to these requirements of e-commerce is obvious, as Hongkong Post’s Assistant Postmaster General (Business Development) Patrick Lin outlines: ‘The e-commerce industry puts a lot of emphasis on tracking.
+The failure to adapt to these mail track and trace requirements of e-commerce is obvious, as Hongkong Post’s Assistant Postmaster General (Business Development) Patrick Lin outlines: ‘The e-commerce industry puts a lot of emphasis on tracking.
 If you don’t provide tracking, they will not use your service.’